renzibei/fph-table/docs/ci.md

 `stress` label yet.

 Timings are not gated.
-A shared runner cannot resolve the differences this library cares about, so the report is informational and prints the run's own measured noise alongside each figure.
+A shared runner cannot resolve the differences this library cares about, so the report is informational.
+It prints the run's own measured noise alongside each figure, and the threshold that noise implies, and it states no verdict: a threshold can be checked against the numbers next to it, a verdict cannot.
+The report is posted as a comment on the pull request and rewritten in place on each push, as well as going to the job summary and an artifact.

 ## Lookup asm